JeP42/robotframework-formatcompare/README.md

     ...
 ```

-The test case above references the mapfile `${TESTDATA}/csv2xml.mapfile` which maps elements from a CSV to elements of an XML structure:
+The test case above references the mapfile `${TESTDATA}/csv2xml.mapfile` which maps elements from a CSV (EasyCSVMap selector expression) to elements of an XML (XPath expression) structure:

 ```
 {1}.firstname;Neverland/Persons/Person[1]/Firstname;STRING;=;;